mrunaliniskulkarni100/Machine-and-Deep-Learning/Libraries/README.md

 3. `pip install -e`

-Or, you can directly install using PyPI:
+Or, you can directly install using `pip`:

 `pip install gym`